 - Talk with your child’s teachers about giving them special tasks for them to look forward to at school, such as delivering notes or feeding class pets.

-- Distract your child from negative feelings or triggers with silly moments, notes in their lunchbox, sensory toys or objects, music, or noise-cancelling headphones.
+- Distract your child from negative feelings or triggers with silly moments, notes in their lunchbox, sensory toys or objects, music, or noise-canceling headphones.

 - Teach your child relaxation techniques like the 478 breathing technique.